Aquinn4/Aquinn4/README.md

 - 🔭 I’m currently working on: Graduate Portfolio
-- 🌱 I’m currently learning: R! & Matlab
+- 🌱 I’m currently learning: Matlab
 - 👯 I’m looking to collaborate on: Nonprofit Projects
 - 🤔 I’m looking for help with: Matlab
 - 💬 Ask me about: Anything